CedricPerzik/SAM2LoRAGIS/README.md

 # 4. IoU / metrics CSVs for all 5 runs
 bash submit_iou_sweep.sh --run-ids run_001 run_002 run_003 run_004 run_005

+# Transfer all .csv's to local machine for graphing and analysis

 # 5. Free checkpoint storage once you have what you need locally
 bash cleanup_dataset_checkpoints.sh